b24nguyen/VariousNotesAndDuties/PSYCH 257 - Psychopathology.md

 - Hippocrates
     - 4 humours related to 4 body fluids (yellow & black bile, blood phlegm)
     - sanguine (optimistic and social)
-    - choleric (short-termpered or irritable)
+    - choleric (short-tempered or irritable)
     - melancholic (analytical and quiet)
     - phlegmatic (relaxed and peaceful)
     - Thought mental illness is an imbalance in the body